ubirch/ubirchApp/README.md

 # Ubirch Hybrid Mobile Application

-Scan for and connect to the Bluetooth Low Energy device
+Scan for and connects to BLE peripherals in order to do a cryptographic handshake

 ## Ionic 3